top of page

 Wealthspan = aging science + wealth management

-However, up to this point, most financial professionals have used a random age, like 95, or average life expectancy tables or government calculators to determine projected lifespan and don’t account for the critical role of the personal attributes, decisions, and family history that are the predictors of long life.
+However, up to this point, most financial professionals have used a random age, like 95, or average life expectancy tables or government calculators to determine projected lifespan and don’t account for the critical role of personal attributes, decisions, and family history that are the predictors of long life.

 Better Info = Better Planning = Better Outcomes = Peace of Mind